 Has your pup ever gotten into something that could harm her?
 Know the top 10 human medications harmful to pets and what to do if your pet ingests one of them.

 While the dangers of chocolate poisoning have been featured in Woof Report, and past Woof Report tips have listed foods and plants that are particularly toxic to pets, there are more items cautious pet parents must protect their pets from: over-the-counter and prescription medications.

 Veterinary Pet Insurance Co.
 (VPI) analyzed its database of more than 485,000 insured pets to find the sources behind the poisoning claims submitted, and from the nearly 20,000 claims received, accidental ingestion of pet or human medications was at the top of the list.
 It topped mouse and rat poison (2nd), chocolate and caffeine toxicity (3rd) and plant poisoning (4th).
 To add to those figures, of the 98,000 calls the ASPCA Animal Poison Control Center received in the first eight months of the year, about one-third involved dogs and cats ingesting over-the-counter and prescription medications.

 Accidents Happen; Be Aware

 While the stats are frightening, they’re not all that surprising considering our fur family members’ tastes are not that discriminating.
-Just consider your dog’s fondness for ‘kitty roca’ and the recent news that a Labrador Retriever ate an entire beehive (dead bees included).
+Just consider your dog’s fondness for ‘kitty roca’ and the news that a Labrador Retriever ate an entire beehive (dead bees included).
 Also, accidents happen – bottles of pills are knocked over, pills are dropped or consumed through a plastic bag or even the bottle, and pet owners mistakenly give pets their own medicine, accidentally or in an effort to treat them.

 That said, be sure your medications and your pet’s are securely out of paw’s reach, and always have 24/7 Pet Poison Control and 24/7 pet hospital phone numbers handy.
 Also, direct from Ahna Brutlag, DVM from the Pet Poison Helpline, keep reading to see a listing of the top 10 human medications pets most frequently ingested and tips to poison proof your home at the link further below.